stanulilic/stanleyulili.com-old/_posts/2019-10-17-an-introduction-to-arrow-functions-and-lexical-this.md

 person() // Uncaught SyntaxError: Unexpected token :
 ```

+This is because the interpreter thinks the curly braces are the function's body, and the code inside the curly braces are statements.

 ## Arrow functions and lexical `this`

 Let's now learn how `this` works in an arrow function.

-`this` in arrow function works differently from `this` in a regular function.
+`this` in the arrow function works differently from `this` in a regular function.

 If you do not understand how `this` works in a regular function, I would recommend you learn more about it before proceeding since it is a very important topic in JavaScript.